zacharyr0th/website/public/articles/blockchains-in-africa.md

 ![Graph showing China's debt to African countries](/images/ba-3.webp)

-Time plays a critical role in China's geopolitical strategies, and over the past few decades, Chinese firms have invested in infrastructure projects across Africa.
+Time plays an important role in China's geopolitical strategies, and over the past few decades, Chinese firms have invested in infrastructure projects across Africa.
 Resource-rich but economically developing nations struggle to repay these debts, but these countries don't have the resources or financial infrastructure to operate independently.
 Blockchains offer a compelling alternative by enabling businesses to operate globally without requiring permission and allowing individuals to securely manage their assets, reducing reliance on domestic currencies and untested local banking systems.

 # Adoption Issues